bryandg/seizure_detection/README.md

 ## Early Seizure Detection

+#### Overview

+The data for this project  was provided by  the American Epilepsy Society as part of a Kaggle [competition](https://www.kaggle.com/c/seizure-prediction).
+The data consists of intracranial electroencephalography (iEEG) or 'brain wave' data for five dogs and two human patients, all of whom experience epileptic seizures.
+The goal is to predict seizures at least 5 minutes prior to seizure onset through binary classification.
+For this project I chose to focus exclusively on 'dog_4.'

 #### Problem Statement

-* Predict seizures at least 5 minutes prior to seizure onset through analyzing intracranial electroencephalography (iEEG) data—'brain waves.'
+* Predict seizures at least 5 minutes prior to seizure onset.

 #### Data